 A native of East Haven, Esposito was a four-year starter at midfield and back and a junior captain under DeVito, helping the Warriors to two regular-season and two post-season Little East Conference championships and an overall four-year record of 60-19-8 (21-4-3 in the conference).

 With Esposito, Eastern qualified for one ECAC New England and three straight NCAA tournaments and was ranked nationally a total of ten times, including a tie for 12th in the third week of his junior season, when the Warriors were the No. 2-ranked team in New England.
 As a junior and senior, Eastern advanced with first-round NCAA tournament victories.

 Esposito recorded 31 points on ten goals and 11 assists in his 80-game career, earning first-team All-LEC and LEC playoff MVP honors as a senior.

-Esposito holds a USSF Level E coaching license and serves as an assistant coach with the Northeast United U-15 and U-13 boys’ teams.
+Esposito holds a USSF Level E coaching license and serves as a head coach with the NEU Club.
+He works as an instructional aide at E.O.
+Smith High School.
 He holds a B.A.
 Degree in History with a minor in Sport and Leisure Management from Eastern.